 Nepal participated as an observer in the convention’s Fourth Meeting of States Parties in Lusaka, Zambia in September 2013, but did not make a statement.
 This was Nepal’s first and to date only participation in a meeting of the convention.

-In December 2017, Nepal voted in favor of a UN General Assembly (UNGA) resolution that calls on states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Nepal did not explain why it changed its position after abstaining from voting on the previous UNGA resolutions promoting implementation of the convention in 2016 and 2015.
+In December 2018, Nepal abstained from voting on a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Nepal voted in favor of the annual UNGA resolution promoting implementation in 2017, after abstaining from the vote in 2016 and 2015.

 Nepal is not party to the Mine Ban Treaty.
 Nor is it party to the Convention on Conventional Weapons.

 Nepal has stated that it has never used, produced, or transferred cluster munitions and does not possess any stocks.